bseltz-cohesity/scripts/doc/Connecting-to-Cohesity.md

 ## Quick Note About Examples Below

-The examples given below are shown in multi-line format, using `line continuation characters` at the end of each line except the last line.
-The line continnuation character for PowerShell is the back tick ` character.
-The line continuation character for bash is the back slash \ character.
+The examples given below are shown in multi-line format, for readability, using `line continuation characters` at the end of each line except the last line.

+* The line continuation character for PowerShell is the back tick ` character
+* The line continuation character for bash is the back slash \ character.

 Any blank line or missing line continuation character will cause the command options to end prematurely, leading to incorrect behavior.
 For example: